Format-D/FormatD.GeoIndexable/README.md

 # FormatD.GeoIndexable

-Service for fetching geo-information for addresses in Neos Flow projects (using nominatim/openstreatmap and geonames api)
+Service for fetching geo-information for addresses in Neos Flow projects.
+By default, it uses the nominatim/openstreatmap and geonames API, but you can use Google API, too.

 ## What does it do?